cockroachdb/docs/v20.2/recommended-production-settings.md

 - To optimize for throughput, use larger nodes with up to 32 vCPUs.
 To further increase throughput, add more nodes to the cluster instead of increasing node size.

       {{site.data.alerts.callout_info}}
-      Note that the benefits to having more RAM decrease as the number of vCPUs increases.
+      The benefits to having more RAM decrease as the number of vCPUs increases.
       {{site.data.alerts.end}}

 - To optimize for resiliency, use many smaller nodes instead of fewer larger nodes.
 Recovery from a failed node is faster when data is spread across more nodes.